-The day should have gone down in the history books as one of celebration, following nine months of sweat, tears and toll which saw Bradford City promoted to the Third Division Championship.
+The day should have gone down in the history books as one of celebration, following nine months of sweat, tears and toll which saw Bradford City promoted to the Second Division, as champions of Division Three.

 But it turned out to be the day which sent shockwaves around the world, as fire engulfed the antiquated Main Stand at Valley Parade, eventually taking the lives of 56 supporters.

 11,076 spectators were present at Valley Parade on that fateful day - when Bradford City met Lincoln City - and, prior to kick-off, they had witnessed Bradford-born captain Peter Jackson being presented with the Championship trophy, by the Football League's Life President at the time, Dick Wragg.